-3. Our Night Safari is actually the world’s first nocturnal zoo.
-It opened in 1994!
+7. Our Night Safari is actually the world’s first nocturnal zoo – it opened in 1994.
 Since then, it’s been offering visitors a glimpse into the lives of animals in their natural habitat after sunset.

-4. Singapore’s a fine city in every sense of the word.
+8. Singapore’s a fine city in every sense of the word.
 Everyone knows about our ‘no chewing gum’ rule.
-But other strange laws you need to know include no nudity in sight (even at home!), flushing public toilets or risk getting slapped with a $1,000 fine, and no feeding of wild animals.
+But other strange laws you need to know include no nudity in sight (even at home!), flush public toilets or risk getting slapped with a fine, and no feeding of wild animals.

 9. The Chijmes landmark of today, with its plethora of restaurants and bars, used to be a girls’ school.
 Established in 1854, the place formerly housed an orphanage for abandoned babies, nuns’ quarters and a chapel.

-11. If you want to go treasure hunting for vintage finds and local knick-knacks, Odds and Collectables at Telok Ayer is the spot to do it.
-Sift through all kinds of cool stuff like retro advertisements, photos from yesteryear, vintage mugs and wooden kueh molds.
-Alternatively, hit up Tong Mern Sern at Craig Road for secondhand shopping – it’s home to sweet old school gems.
+11. Want to go treasure hunting for vintage finds and local knick-knacks?
+Sift through all kinds of cool stuff at Tong Mern Sern at Craig Road for an afternoon of secondhand shopping – it’s home to sweet old school gems.

 12. So you think you’ve covered the entire island?
 Think again.
 We’ve got secret spots across the country, from a hidden lighthouse to hilltop forts, that are just waiting to be discovered!